 - Triple J started playing Northcote (as per the Z-Sides & Demos USB) in February 2010.
 It was soon on medium rotation and fared well on Super Requests with Rosie Beaton.
 It was the most requested song on five occasions in April.

 - Jane Gazzo interviewed me for Channel V – a career highlight.
-(We’d last chatted in 1996 when I’d rung up Calamity Jane on Super Requests to tell her my nickname was Phonze, I was going to beat the Parklands High School 50m freestyle record (which I didn’t), and could she play Bentley Rhythym Ace.)
+(We’d last chatted in 1996 when I’d rung up Calamity Jane on Super Requests to tell her my nickname was Phonze, I was going to beat the Parklands High School 50m freestyle record (which I didn’t), and could she play Bentley Rhythym Ace (which she did.)

 - The Northcote music video was shot over two days, working from 7am until midnight.
 It was ambitious, taking in eight different locations, including Soundpark rehearsal studios (where Courtney Barnett recorded her second album with Idge, the sound engineer in the video).
 Two of my band members (inc. drummer Hugh ‘Mad Dog’ Rabinovici) were going away on holidays, so Josh Earl had to fill in on bass.

 - Yarra Trams were very supportive.
-The most hassle we had was towards the end of the second days shoot when some of the ‘hipster extras’ were caught drinking on the tram.
-Hey, those dudes are method.
+The most hassle we had was towards the end of the second days shoot when some of the hipster ‘extras’ were caught drinking on the tram.
+Hey, those dudes were method.

 - The video featured many special guests including Tim Rogers, Kram, Angie Hart and Damian Cowell, formerly of TISM.
-(Tim was nominated for best supporting role in a medical procedural.)
+(Tim was nominated for best supporting role in a medical procedural by Smash Hits.)

 - I formed a supergroup of Melbourne indie musos (fronted by Sad Sanderson, played by Awkwardstra bass player (and fill-in drummer in the video – Andy ‘Nature Boy’ Hazel) to be the band Pose Tattoo.
 They even played a live set at the video launch, with the songs uploaded to Myspace.
 Turns out everyone’s favourite abandoned music festival recently lost 12 years of data in a server migration.
 Unfortunately this includes the only known output of Pose Tattoo including their 3CR anthem I’m So Sad (Hey!
 That’s Sad).